opendocsg/slw-judgments-backfill/2003_SGHC_69/report.md

 **Elements of the tort of deceit**

 13\.
-The law on fraudulent misrepresentation and the tort of deceit was considered at length by the Court of Appeal in _Panatron Pte Ltd v Lee Cheow Lee_ [2001] 3 SLR 405.
+The law on fraudulent misrepresentation and the tort of deceit was considered at length by the Court of Appeal in _Panatron Pte Ltd v Lee Cheow Lee_ <span class="citation">[2001] 3 SLR 405</span>.
 LP Thean JA, who delivered the judgment of the Court, said as follows at p 409:

  The law as re gards fraudule nt re pre se ntation is cle ar. ...
 [I]t has be e n se ttle d that a pe rson can be he ld liable in tort to anothe r, if he know ingly or re ckle ssly make s a false state me nt to that othe r w ith the inte nt that it w ould be acte d upon, and that othe r doe s act upon it and suffe rs damage.
 This came to be know n as the tort of de ce it.
 In Derry v Peek , ... the tort w as furthe r de ve lope d.
 It w as he ld that in an action of de ce it the plaintiff must prove actual fraud.
 This fraud is prove d only w he n it is show n that a false re pre se ntation has be e n made know ingly, or w ithout be lie f in its truth, or re ckle ssly, w ithout caring w he the r it be true or false.